juxt/astro-website/src/pages/blog/carve.md

 ---
-author: "anc"
+author: 'anc'
-title: "Carve that Clojure codebase"
+title: 'Carve that Clojure codebase'
-description: "How to use carve to delete all the dead code from your projects"
+description: 'How to use carve to delete all the dead code from your projects'
-category: "clojure"
+category: 'clojure'
-layout: "../../layouts/BlogPost.astro"
+layout: '../../layouts/BlogPost.astro'
-publishedDate: "18 Jan 2021"
+publishedDate: '18 Jan 2021'
-heroImage: "mock3.jpg"
+heroImage: 'mock3.jpg'
 ---

 As anyone who has maintained a legacy software project will know, every